A glance at Malta Fashion Week 2017

 Day 4: Eymeric Francois, Paris

-I had the privilege to view Eymeric Francois‘ collection last year and was looking forward to see his collection this week.
+I had the privilege to view Eymeric Francois‘ collection last year and was looking forward to see his collection at Malta fashion week 2017.
 The designer’s collection was simply pure artistry.
 It was very different to the previous collection, and yet still held up to the one basic concept of the reflecting strength of a woman.

 Poison reflected both strength and a touch of softness.
 Eymeric’s work hits any viewer like a strong wave of energy; starting from the beginning of the show with the music, the powerful catwalk, the direct and fierce eye contact of each model and most importantly, the pieces of his creation.